For Ukrainian refugees living in Norway

 - Financial support to Ukrainian, Russian and Belarusian students in Norway

-We would like to remind you that student chaplains Pernille Astrup and Kristian Gotehus Køhn, and SSN's Mental Health Service are available to you who feel the need to talk to someone about what is happening.
+Student chaplains Pernille Astrup and Kristian Gotehus Køhn, and SSN's Mental Health Service are available to students who feel the need to talk to someone about what is happening.

 Pernille can be reached on telephone 474 01 110, and Kristian on telephone 900 74 770.

 SSN Health is open Monday to Friday.
 You can book appointments online.

 If you do not have a Norwegian social security number or telephone number, kindly contact Kristin Maute (email@example.com / 31 00 84 50).
 She will arrange an appointment for you.

 The Norwegian Government is establishing a grant scheme for the spring semester 2022.
 All students who qualify for the grant will receive NOK 11 500 per month from March to August.
 PhD students will receive up to NOK 21 000.